 This research project is examining the geographies, drivers, and effects of Sub-Saharan Africa's emerging information economies at a time of changing connectivity and Internet access acros the region.

-Participants: Dr Mark Graham, Dr Stefano De Sabbata
+Participants: Professor Mark Graham, Dr Stefano De Sabbata, Joshua Melville

 This project maps and measures the geographies of information on the Internet.